JuliaGPU/GPUArrays.jl/README.md

 # Currently supported subset of Julia Code

-working with immutable isbits (not containing pointers) type should be completely supported non allocating code (so no constructs like `x = [1, 2, 3]`).
+Working with immutable isbits (not containing pointers) type should be completely supported with non-allocating code (so no constructs like `x = [1, 2, 3]`).
 Note that tuples are isbits, so this works x = (1, 2, 3).
 Transpiler/OpenCL has problems with putting GPU arrays on the gpu into a struct - so no views and actually no multidimensional indexing.
 For that `size` is needed which would need to be part of the array struct.
 A fix for that is in sight, though.

 # JLArray